 Motivation to pursue a graduate degree

-Despite all the evidence that diverse teams/workforces lead to greater innovation, creativity, and revenue, many groups in the computing field continue to be underrepresented, especially black women.
-The over 21 years as an IT instructor in higher education have cemented my passion and motivation to add to the body of knowledge pertaining to the expansion of diversity, specifically black women, in computing fields.
-My research focuses on how black women not only survive in IT but also thrive in every aspect.
+Despite all the evidence that diverse teams and workforces lead to greater innovation, creativity, and revenue, many groups in the computing field continue to be underrepresented, especially Black women.
+More than twenty-one years as an IT instructor in higher education have cemented my passion and motivation to add to the body of knowledge pertaining to the expansion of diversity, specifically Black women, in computing fields.
+My research focuses on how Black women not only survive in IT but also thrive in every aspect.

 Importance and impact of research